-Q. How long does it take for a guava tree to bear fruit?
+Q: How long does it take for a guava tree to bear fruit?

-It takes 2-4 years for the tree to bear fruit.
+A: It takes 2-4 years for the tree to bear fruit.

-Q. How big do strawberry guava trees get?
+Q: How big do strawberry guava trees get?

-Strawberry guava trees can reach a height of up to 15-20 feet.
+A: These trees can reach a height of up to 15-20 feet.